 This WQED documentary delves into the opioid crisis and the widespread impact of heroin use in Western Pennsylvania.
 Individuals who have faced addiction—either personally or through someone they love—open up about their experiences of hardship, stigma, and loss.
 Yet, through their stories, they also reveal how their pain became a driving force for change, offering hope and inspiration to others.

-This documentary is a must-see for anyone wanting to learn more about addiction and youth drug use and how the overdose epidemic / opioid crisis is affecting children and young adults.
-You can also watch Michael’s second documentary – An American Epidemic – where he details how this problem is not only happening locally in Camden, but also nationally.
+Kids Are Dying is a must-see for anyone wanting to learn more about addiction and youth drug use and how the overdose epidemic / opioid crisis is affecting children and young adults.
+You can also watch Michael’s second documentary – An American…